bkono/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up a Mac OS X or Linux laptop for Rails development.
+The original Laptop is a script to set up a Mac OS X or Linux laptop for Rails development.

+This version has been modified to include brew-casks for taking a machine from an almost clean slate, all the way to bkonowitz approved _useable_.

 Requirements
 ------------

+### Universal

+Git and SSH keys for accessing any private repos if using the additional development setup components.

 ### Mac OS X